lanl-aea/waves/docs/tutorial_00_scons.rst

 computers without cluttering their test builds with tasks that cannot succeed on their local computer.
 :ref:`tutorialgeometrywaves` will introduce the use of these variables for build control.

-8. Add the command-line build variables to the `SCons project build help`_ from the code-snippet below.
+8. Add the content below to the ``SConstruct`` file to add the command-line build variables to the `SCons project build help`_ message.

 .. admonition:: waves-eabm-tutorial/SConstruct